 Watch how Jane Vennik, Research Fellow in Primary Care at the University of Southampton, demonstrates the nasal balloon autoinflation technique.
 In a pragmatic randomized control trial published in CMAJ, Jane Vennik, Dr. Ian Williamson, and colleagues found that nasal balloon autoinflation is a feasible, safe and effective treatment that should be used more often:

-There are a number of other studies on autoinflation.
+There are a number of other studies and reports on autoinflation.
 Some of them have been listed below:

 As pointed out in the the 'NHS Quick Reference Guide: Surgical Management of OME in Children' document, NICE reommcends GPs should offer autoinflation during the active observation period to children with OME who are likely to cooperate.
 Those are usually children over 4 years-old as they must be able to inflate the Otovent balloon.